mhallin79/lillen/guides/bedding.md

 ![electric bed](images/bedding-electric-bed.jpg)

-## Bunk Bed
+## Bed over Cab
-The bunk bed has a custom mattress measuring 140cm x 200cm.
-It is provided with
+The bed over the cab has a custom mattress measuring 140cm x 200cm.
+It is provided with,

 - A queen size bed summer doona
 - Charcoal matress protector